dvogt23/notes/Notes/tech/scrum.md

     - Step 1 (retro):

-        Everone inputs some points into the i.e. following columns.
+        Everyone inputs some points into the i.e. following columns.

 | House of straw | House of sticks | House of bricks |
 | ---            | ---             | ---             |